EBCOR: Terence Dwyer

 Terence Dwyer notes his 2014 journal article, Taxation: The Lost History, published in AJES:However, [...] the marginal productivity of the fixed factor (land) must fall so that we are back with the result that taxes on capital and labor must cause rents to fall.

-Mathematical formalization
+Mathematical formulization

 Mason Gaffney presents an equation formulizing EBCOR, in his 2009 introduction to the concept: